josexy/mitmpgo/README.md

 # mitmpgo

-A easy-use and flexible Man-In-The-Middle (MITM) proxy library for Go that enables transparent interception and inspection of HTTP, HTTPS, HTTP/2, and WebSocket traffic.
+An easy-use and flexible Man-In-The-Middle (MITM) proxy library for Go that enables transparent interception and inspection of HTTP, HTTPS, HTTP/2, and WebSocket traffic.

 ## Features